 Which high-performance pony cars sold best in the early-1970s?

 Pinpointing which high-performance models sold best isn’t as easy as it might sound.
-One challenge is that the market was exceptionally volatile, so high-performance models came and went with unusual speed.
+One challenge is that production data is spotty.
+Another challenge is that the market was exceptionally volatile, so high-performance models came and went with unusual speed.
 For example, the Dodge Challenger R/T was replaced after only two years with a decontented Rallye model; a T/A series disappeared after one year.

 Perhaps the biggest reason for these cuts was that the pony car market collapsed.
 Production fell 65 percent from a peak of almost one million units in 1967 to under 350,000 units in 1972.
-One contributing factor was that high-performance models were hit with skyrocketing insurance rates.
+Output partly rebounded in 1974 mainly because the Ford Mustang was downsized to a subcompact.

 1964-75 pony car production by automaker